-For employees hired prior to July 1, 2001 and upon meeting certain requirements, individuals retiring from Glenville State College may be eligible to apply unused annual leave as a credit toward the premium for the West Virginia Public Employees Retirement Insurance Plan, just as they can apply unused sick leave for this purpose.
+For employees hired prior to July 1, 2001 and upon meeting certain requirements, individuals retiring from Glenville State University may be eligible to apply unused annual leave as a credit toward the premium for the West Virginia Public Employees Retirement Insurance Plan, just as they can apply unused sick leave for this purpose.
 This option is not available to employees hired after July 1, 2001.
-Please refer to the Human Resources website (http://www.glenville.edu/hr/) for more information about retirement.
+Please refer to the Human Resources website for more information about retirement.